saluumaa/Leader-board/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

->To do list application helps you to manage your daily task effectively and let you reserve your schedule and daily plan.
+>To do list application helps you to manage your daily task effectively and let you reserve your schedule and daily plan!

 **[Leaderboard project]**